Day 2: Teen actor ‘is as perfect an Anne Frank as I can imagine’

 The True West Awards, now in their 19th year, began as the Denver Post Ovation Awards in 2001.
 DCPA Senior Arts Journalist John Moore — along with additional voices from around the state — celebrate the entire local theatre community by recognizing 30 achievements from 2019 over 30 days, without categories or nominations.
 Moore was named one of the 12 most influential theater critics in the U.S. by American Theatre magazine in 2011.
 His daily coverage of the DCPA and the Colorado theatre community can be found at MyDenverCenter.Org

-Video bonus from 2016: Darrow Klein and the Killer Kids of Miscast
+Video bonus: Darrow Klein and the Killer Kids of Miscast